huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 ## `cached_download`

-The `cached_download` function is useful for caching a file on your local disk.
+The `cached_download` function is useful for downloading and caching a file on your local disk.
 Once it is stored in your cache, you don't have to redownload the file the next time you use it.
 This is a hands-free solution for staying up to date with new file versions.
 When one of your downloaded files is updated in the repository, it is automatically downloaded and stored for you.

 Begin by downloading your file with `hf_hub_url`, and then pass the specified URL to `cached_download`: